dariusjlukas/surd/README.md

   variables) arrive inside a *struct* (`sensor.temp`, see below), so imported names can never collide with existing bindings.
 Numbers are read from their literal text — `0.1` in a sensor log becomes the exact rational 1/10, never an f64.
+A separate waveform button imports bulk data — WAV, raw binary (`f64`/`f32`/`i16`), or packed CSV — straight into [signals](#certified-bulk-data-signals).
-Export saves any selection of workspace variables (anything a variable can hold, functions included) into one `surd-data` file; exact values round-trip losslessly.
+  Export saves any selection of workspace variables (anything a variable can hold, functions and signals included) into one `surd-data` file; exact values round-trip losslessly.
 An import is a notebook *cell* carrying the file's text, so the replay model — and notebook export — keeps working with data in play.